lycantropos/rithm/README.md

 /// With setup
 use std::convert::TryFrom;
 use rithm::fraction;
-use rithm::traits::{DivEuclid, Pow, RemEuclid, Unitary, Zeroable};
+use rithm::traits::{Abs, DivEuclid, Pow, RemEuclid, Unitary, Zeroable};

 type Fraction = fraction::Fraction<i8>;
 /// we can: